etianen/django-s3-storage/README.rst

     # Important: Changing this setting will not affect existing files.
     AWS_S3_GZIP = True

-    # Set to 's3v4' to use the current signature for S3 requests
+    # The signature version to use for S3 requests.
     AWS_S3_SIGNATURE_VERSION = None